moorepants/dissertation/eom.rst

 Kinematical Differential Equations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The choice of generalized speeds can significantly reduce the
+The choice of generalized speeds can significantly reduce the length of the
-length of the equations of motion [Mitiguy1996].
-This is benefical for both
+equations of motion [Mitiguy1996].
+This is benefical for both working with the
-working with the analytical forms of the equations of motion and the efficiency
+analytical forms of the equations of motion and the efficiency in computing
-in computing them.
-This is true, but I took the easy way out and chose to not
+them.
+This is true, but I took the easy way out and chose to not attempt to
-attempt to select optimum kinematical differerntial equations and select the
+select optimum kinematical differerntial equations and select the generalized
-generalized speeds to simply be equal to the derivatives of the generalized
+speeds to simply be equal to the derivatives of the generalized coordinates.
+My
-coordinates.
+only excuse is that computers are fast these days and this may or may not
+matter much.

 .. math::
    :label: generlizedSpeeds